gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 reliability against speed sensibly, you need accurate information, not plausible output.
 The closing question he
 answered: *is there a point to understanding things?* "Yes.
 Absolutely."

-FYI: Carol Willing followed up in the Discord with a research project Al might enjoy — [*The LLM Writing Distortion*](https://sites.google.com/view/llmwritingdistortion/home), which studies how LLM assistance reshapes the writing people produce.
+FYI: Carol Willing followed up in the Discord with a research project Al might enjoy, [*The LLM Writing Distortion*](https://sites.google.com/view/llmwritingdistortion/home), which studies how LLM assistance reshapes the writing people produce.
 Adjacent to Al's framing about AI output as plausible rather than correct.